LLNL/pEyeON/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EyeOn's Documentation!
+Welcome to EyeON's Documentation
 =================================

-EyeOn is a CLI tool that allows users to get software data pertaining to their machines.
+EyeON is a CLI tool that allows users to get software data pertaining to their machines.

 .. toctree::
    :maxdepth: 2